Champions League, Europa League dates, fixtures, teams - when and where are the finals?

-The Champions League and Europa League are reaching their conclusions.
-When are the finals and who will make it?
+The Champions League and Europa League finals are set.
+Here's all you need to know...

 Champions League

-Manchester City are bidding for their first European trophy - and could meet Premier League rivals Chelsea in the 2020/21 final.
+Manchester City, bidding for their first European trophy, are through to the Champions League final after beating PSG in the semi-finals - and will meet Premier League rivals Chelsea in the 2020/21 showpiece.

-City take a narrow advantage into their second leg with PSG, while the Blues netted a potentially priceless away goal at Real Madrid.
+Chelsea beat Real Madrid 2-0 at Stamford Bridge to seal a 3-1 aggregate victory in their semi-final.

-This year's final will take place in Istanbul on Saturday May 29.
+This year's final will take place in Istanbul on Saturday May 29 with the game kicking off at 8pm, UK time.

 The Ataturk Olympic Stadium famously staged the 2005 Champions League showdown, when Liverpool came from 3-0 down at half-time to beat AC Milan on penalties.